-7. Employee benefits
+4.4.7 Employee benefits

-(i) Short-term employee benefits
+4.4.7.1 Short-term employee benefits

 Liabilities for wages and salaries and cash bonuses are measured at the amounts expected to be paid when the liabilities are settled.
-The liabilities are presented as current employee benefit obligations in the balance sheet.
+The liabilities are presented as employee benefits in the statements of financial position.
 A liability is recognized, if the Group has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee, and the obligation can be estimated reliably.

-(ii) Share-based payment transactions
+4.4.7.2 Share-based payment transactions

 The grant-date fair value of equity-settled share-based payment arrangements granted to employees is generally recognized as an expense, with a corresponding increase in equity, over the vesting period of the awards.
-The amount recognized as an expense is adjusted to reflect the number of awards for which the related service and non-market performance conditions are expected to be met, such that the amount ultimately recognized is based on the number of awards that meet the related service and non-market performance conditions at the vesting date.
+The amount recognized as an expense is adjusted to reflect the number of awards for which the related service conditions are expected to be met, including an estimate of forfeitures, such that the amount ultimately recognized is based on the number of awards that meet the related service conditions at the vesting date.
 For share-based payment awards with immediate vesting, the grant-date fair value of the share-based payment is measured to reflect such conditions and there is no true-up for differences between expected and actual outcomes.